benmvp/benmvp.com/content/posts/sync-localstorage-react-usereducer-hook/index.md

       return newState
     },
-    [LOCAL_STORAGE_KEY, newState],
+    [LOCAL_STORAGE_KEY],
   )

-  return useReducer(reducerLocalStorage, savedState)
-}
+  // use `init` function to initialize state from `localStorage` return useReducer(reducerLocalStorage, undefined, init) }
 ```

 As you can see it's not quite as "clean."
-The storage retrieval/updating is mixed in with the reducer wrapping.
+The storage retrieval/updating is separated in two places.
 I guess we could've created our own `useLocalStorage`.
 But anyway, this is still better than having all of this code within the component itself.

 ## With TypeScript